torvalds/linux/Documentation/devicetree/usage-model.rst

-In 2005, when PowerPC Linux began a major cleanup and to merge 32-bit and 64-bit support, the decision was made to require DT support on all powerpc platforms, regardless of whether or not they used Open Firmware.
+In 2005, when PowerPC Linux began a major cleanup and to merge 32-bit and 64-bit support, the decision was made to require DT support on all powerpc platforms, regardless of whether or analt they used Open Firmware.
 To do this, a DT representation called the Flattened Device Tree (FDT) was created which could be passed to the kernel as a binary blob without requiring a real Open Firmware implementation.
 U-Boot,